GoogleCloudPlatform/nodejs-docs-samples/functions/datastore/README.md

 # Google Cloud Functions Cloud Datastore sample

-This recipe shows you how to read and write an entity in Datastore from a Cloud Function.
+This recipe shows you how to read and write an entity in Cloud Datastore from a Cloud Function.

 View the [source code][code].